faizzmarzuki/assessment-dashboard/README.md

-# JurisTech Admin Dashboard
+# Admin Dashboard

 This project is a responsive admin dashboard designed for a web application.
-It showcases summary statistics, a data table, and filter options, tailored for the JurisTech UI/UX developer role assessment.
+It showcases summary statistics, a data table, and filter options.

 ## Features